openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The forms that use the keyword ``super`` are valid only in:

--  instance methods;
+-  Instance methods;
--  instance initializers;
+-  Instance initializers;
--  constructors of a class; or
+-  Constructors of a class; or
--  initializers of an instance variable of a class.
+-  Initializers of an instance variable of a class.

 .. index::
    access